-Template for Terms of Reference for Joint Working Groups5
+Template for Terms of Reference for Joint Working Groups

+ICCR-XX9

-ICCR-XX6 TERMS of REFERENCE Joint Working Group Name
+TERMS of REFERENCE

+Joint Working Group Name

-1. Background
+- 1. Background

-- 2. Mandate - 3.
-Deliverable
+- 2. Mandate

+- 3. Deliverable

-4. Membership
+- 4. Membership

-Each of the five jurisdictions will have the option to nominate experts, at least one representing regulators and one representing industry, as well as Observers who have expressed their interest in participating to the JWG (regulators and industry representatives).
-In the case of multiple industry nominations, members are to speak with a united voice.
-Additional subject matter experts may be invited to participate at the discretion of the JWG Co-Chairs.
+Each of the jurisdiction members of ICCR should nominate experts, at least one representing the regulator and one representing industry.
+Observers who have expressed their interest in participating in the JWG should nominate at least one expert representing regulators.
+Each jurisdiction (Members and Observers) is allowed up to two (2) regulator and two (2) industry representatives per group or association.
+Regulatory members and industry members are to speak with one regulator voice and one industry voice per jurisdiction.
+Additional subject matter experts (SME) may be invited to participate at the discretion of the JWG Co-Chairs and their contribution will be noted in JWG deliverables.